 Consistent with our interpretation is also the development of an ingenious plan called the "Single Coin Plan," by the Coca-Cola Company's pricing team.
-Under the plan, the vending machines' customers would pay a higher price (for example, 5.625φ , or 6φ , or 7φ , etc.), but still use only nickels.
+Under the plan, the vending machines' customers would pay a higher price (for example, 5.625 cents, or 6 cents, or 7 cents, etc.), but still use only nickels.
 The plan, worked as follows:

-Instead of offering one 'Coke' for 6φ the coin cooler offers eight 'Cokes' for 45φ , which is only 5.625φ ($5.5/8\phi$) per bottle.
+"Instead of offering one 'Coke' for 6¢ the coin cooler offers 8 'Cokes' for 45¢, which is only 5.625¢ (5 5/8¢) per bottle.
 [The] coin cooler [delivers] either an empty bottle or no bottle at all for one nickel in every nine deposited.
 This absence of 'Coke' is called an official blank.
 Please be warned that, if you fail to deposit nine nickels, at worst you will strike the blank and have to deposit another nickel for your 'Coke.'
-At best you will miss the blank (8 times out of 9) and your 'Coke' will cost only a nickel, but as stated, on the average 'Coke' sells for 5.625φ per bottle-the only price at which it is offered' (Kelly 1951).35
+At best you will miss the blank (8 times out of 9) and your 'Coke' will cost only a nickel, but as stated, on the average 'Coke' sells for 5.625¢ per bottle-the only price at which it is offered" (Kelly, Eugene: "Single Coin Plan," September 21, 1951, Coca-Cola Company Archives).